Project Structure

 Key Files

-• src/routes.ts: Defines application routes for consistent navigation
+- src/routes.ts: Defines core routes for consistent navigation

 Key directories